dhutexas/collegehoops/README.md

 ## Acknowledgements and Thanks

 This package owes a special debt of gratitude to Luke Benz and those over at `ncaahoopR`, including Saiem Gilani.
 If you are looking for a different way to gather this data, or some alternative functions, please check out their work.

+## Notes on Dependencies

+Designed to be easily updated, and reflecting my comfort in the tidyverse, this package has a long list of dependencies.
+Most are within the tidyverse, and are likely installed on your machine already.
+In future versions of this package the code may be updated to reduce the number of dependencies.